yahor-ptashnik-y/price-my-car-assignment/README.md

 This API is deployed and live on **Render**.

+> **Note on Free Tier Hosting**
-This project is hosted on Render's free tier, which automatically spins down the service after a period of inactivity.
-As a result, the first request may take 30-60 seconds to process as the server wakes up.
+> This project is hosted on Render's free tier, which automatically spins down the service after a period of inactivity.
+As a result, the first request may take **30-60 seconds** to process as the server wakes up.
+>

-If you see an error message or the page doesn't load immediately, please wait a moment and then refresh your browser.
+> If you see an error message or the page doesn't load immediately, please **wait a moment and then refresh your browser**.
 The application will be available once the cold start is complete.

 **Live API Endpoint:** https://price-my-car-api.onrender.com/price-car

 **Live Interactive Docs:** https://price-my-car-api.onrender.com/docs

 The deployment was configured with the following settings:
 -   **Build Command**: `pip install -r requirements.txt`
 -   **Start Command**:
     ```sh